Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Prevention and Early Detection

-Liver damage can be silent until it’s advanced.
-Routine bloodwork, imaging when recommended, and regular visits help catch problems early.
+Liver damage can be silent until it’s advanced, and fatty liver often appears alongside other health conditions; routine bloodwork, imaging when recommended, and regular visits help catch problems early and monitor for progression to nonalcoholic steatohepatitis.

 “Focus on sustainable dietary patterns, safe guidance, and monitoring rather than chasing a miracle product.”